 – I’m still not sure if Pikachu is as powerful as Meowth states.
 Sure Messiahchu seems like it somehow cheats a lot in battles just because, being the mascot, it has to win nearly all the time, but saying its power far exceeds its level is a bit…iffy to me, especially considering he’s using the fact that the Pokemon Center blew up as proof, given that it was Koffing’s gas igniting that caused the explosion.

-– So he seems to know Pokemon league rules fairly well, (stating that, by league rules, only one Pokemon can be on each side) yet still doesn’t know the basics….Must resist bitching….But man he is just a giant contradiction in a hat.
+– He seems to know Pokemon League rules fairly well, (stating that, by League rules, only one Pokemon can be on each side) yet still doesn’t know the basics….Must resist complaining….But he is just a giant contradiction in a hat.

 – How is it that Caterpie’s too weak to battle but Pidgeotto isn’t?
 It’s a Flying Type that just took a Thundershock to the back minutes ago.

 Overall, this was a really good episode.
-I love Caterpie and Pidgeotto and the major thing that irks me here is Misty continuously being annoying still.
-But you can see how they’re slowly switching places because Misty gets a little more tolerable towards the end, emphasis on ‘a little’, and Ash starts showing his more annoying colors here and there.
+I love Caterpie and Pidgeotto, and the major thing that irks me here is Misty is continuously being annoying.
+You can see how they’re slowly switching places because Misty gets a little more tolerable towards the end, emphasis on ‘a little,’ and Ash starts showing his more annoying colors here and there.

-While the first half was a bit slow, the second had all sorts of action in it, and I really enjoyed it.
+While the first half was a bit slow, the second had a lot of action in it, and I really enjoyed it.

-Next episode, our first Character of the Day with Samurai…..Yeah, he’s just Samurai.
-Ash has his first non-Team Rocket Pokemon battle with a trainer in Viridian Forest who dresses and acts like a Samurai.
-They have a never-ending Metapod battle since they only keep doing Harden back and forth, but they’re soon in danger of a nearby group of Beedrill.
+Next episode, our first Character of the Day with Samurai.
+Ash has his first non-Team Rocket Pokemon battle with a Trainer in Viridian Forest who dresses and acts like a Samurai.